DiscountTrading.com - Your Source for Futures Trading

 Open Account Now

 ⚠ Important Disclaimer: All contract specifications, trading hours, margin requirements, first notice days, last trading days, and other details listed on this page are provided for informational purposes only and are subject to change at any time without notice by the exchange.
 Discount Trading is not responsible for the accuracy or completeness of this information.
 Always verify current contract specifications directly with the relevant exchange (CME Group, NYMEX, COMEX, CBOT, ICE, etc.) before placing any trade.
-Exchange, routing, clearing, and regulatory fees apply in addition to commission rates quoted.
+Exchange, clearing, and regulatory fees apply in addition to commission rates quoted.